-In this article, we look at the 3 best practices to remember when upselling to guests in the food and beverage or restaurant industry.
+In this article: The 3 best practices to remember when upselling to guests in the food and beverage or restaurant industry.

 If you’re working in the food and beverage industry - specifically as a server or bartender - upselling is a great way to boost guest check averages, leaving you with more cash at the end of the night.

-Let’s take a deep dive into upselling, and 3 best practices I find helpful to remember.
+Let’s take a deep dive into upselling, and 3 best practices that are helpful to remember.

 ‘Upselling’ in the restaurant industry refers to a server or bartender (or any member of the staff, really) suggesting to a guest that they add an extra item to their experience.